Seeing London in 2 days is definitely ambitious.

-This is London’s most famous park – and the largest one – and a great addition to this itinerary to see London in 2 days.
+This is London’s most famous and largest park – and a great addition to this itinerary to see London in 2 days.
 Go in the summer, and you will find people laying in the sun – make sure to grab a chair and do the same for a while!
 Visit in the winter, and it is a great place for a walk, and you will spot lots of people running, biking and exercising.

-PRACTICAL INFORMATION: Harrods is located in Brompton Road, in Knightsbridge (that’s also the closes metro station).
+Harrods is located in Brompton Road, in Knightsbridge (that’s also the closes underground station).

 Guided Tours Of London

-This London in 2 days itinerary is completely doable independently.
+You can easily follow this itinerary independently.
 If you are not confident enough to explore on your own, or if you are a hassle free person, you may want to join a guided tour at least for a day.
-This one goes to all the most famous attractions, so you only have to worry about wearing comfortable shoes and bringing your camera.

 Using A 48 Hours London Pass